Born: 18 Feb 1916, Catawba County, NC Died:

 night about 10:30, following a road house brawl.

-The trouble started Riverside Service Station near the
+The trouble started at Riverside Service Station near the

 bridge on Highway 70, and several men were chasing Cline